 International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
-The International Programs serves the needs of students in over 100 designated academic majors.
-Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, the International Programs also offers a wide selection of study abroad destinations and learning environments.
+CSU IP serves the needs of students in over 100 designated academic majors.
+Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, CSU IP also offers a wide selection of study abroad destinations and learning environments.

-Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, University of Western Sydney, Victoria University
+Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University, Victoria University

 Pontificia Universidad Católica de Chile